Snowflyt/megamatch/README.md

 An ADT pattern should follow the `Tag(...)` format, where the parentheses and their contents can be omitted if there are no fields.
 The `Tag` must be a valid identifier starting with an uppercase letter, as lowercase letters are reserved for [named arguments](#named-arguments).
 This syntax is essentially equivalent to the `"{ _tag: 'Tag', ... }"` pattern, but provides a more concise representation.

+The following example shows how to use ADT patterns to match an `Option` type:

 ```typescript
 type Option<T> = { _tag: "Some"; _0: T } | { _tag: "None" };